-Here at Habitat for Humanity of Missoula we believe that estate planning is very important.
+We believe that estate planning is very important.
 We would like to encourage everyone in our community to plan ahead by having a will prepared.
 We also want to encourage everyone to consider how your estate might provide for the needs of your family and the needs of your community.
-A good source of information for this is the Legacy Montana website.
-Habitat for Humanity is proud to be a part of this group: http://www.legacymontana.org/home.html
+A good source of information for this process is Legacy Montana.
+Habitat for Humanity is proud to be a part of this group; for more information, click here.

-Habitat for Humanity of Missoula has a new tool to build houses!
-The Board of Directors has approved policies to establish an Endowment Fund for our organization.
-Leaving a legacy in your will or through a direct donation can benefit our financial outlook.
-In some cases, planning your giving can let you accomplish the same goals for less.
+Leaving a legacy in your will or through a direct donation can benefit our mission significantly.
+In some cases, planning your giving can let us all accomplish the same goals for less.

 The principal of your gift is preserved and the interest is used to maintain long term financial stability for our organization allowing Habitat to continue partnering with families in need of decent, affordable housing.
 If you’re interested in the Fund or have any questions, please call the Habitat for Humanity of Missoula office at 549-8210.

 Each of our partner families must take a “wills workshop.”
 This is not something that the working poor in our community usually think much about.
 Thanks to Habitat supporters and their own “sweat equity,” our partner families are building homes and new lives.
 As homeowners, these hardworking families will be building equity.
 For the first time, they will have an inheritance to leave to their family.